John Bingham, 7th Earl of Lucan: Media reaction

 Rivett's case made headlines around the world.
 Within days of the murder, newspapers reported on Lady Lucan's statement to the police, with claims that she had pretended to collude with her husband to ensure her safety.
-In January 1975 Lady Lucan gave an exclusive interview to the Daily Express.
+In January 1975, Lady Lucan gave an exclusive interview to the Daily Express.
 She also appeared in a murder reconstruction in the same newspaper, complete with posed photographs taken inside the house.

 Inquest

 The inquest into Sandra Rivett's death opened on 13 November 1974 and was led by the coroner for inner west London, Gavin Thurston.
 Two witnesses were called to the courtroom, which was packed with reporters; Roger Rivett, who confirmed that he had identified his wife's body, and the pathologist Keith Simpson, who confirmed that Rivett had died from being hit on the head with a blunt instrument.
 At Ranson's request, the hearing was then adjourned.
 Further adjournments were made on 11 December 1974 and 10 March 1975, before a full inquest was scheduled for 16 June 1975.

 The hearing began with introductions from various legal representatives, including a lawyer hired for Lucan by his mother.
 Thurston introduced the jury to the case and explained their duties.
 He had selected 33 witnesses to be called over the following few days, including Lady Lucan, who each day wore a dark coat and white headscarf.
 Thurston questioned her on her relationship with Lucan, her marriage, her financial affairs, her employment of Rivett and what had happened on the night of the attack.

 The dowager countess's Queen's Counsel attempted to ask Lady Lucan about the nature of their relationship or if she hated her husband, but Thurston ruled his line of questioning inadmissible.
-Woman Detective Constable Sally Blower, who had taken a statement from Lady Frances Lucan on 20 November 1974, read the young girl's words to the court.
+Woman Detective Constable Sally Blower, who had taken a statement from Lady Frances Bingham on 20 November 1974, read the young girl's words to the court.
 Frances had heard a scream, and a few minutes later had watched as her mother (blood on her face) and father had entered the room.
 Her mother had then sent her to bed.
 She later heard her father calling for her mother, asking where she was, and watched as he left the bathroom and walked downstairs.
 She also described how Rivett did not normally work on Thursday nights.